 Following steps help to get your data displayed quickly with the FFT:

-- Hit the tuning fork, let it vibrate, then click on the peak.
-A cursor will appear, showing the maximum of 439,5 Hz with the according amplitude.
+- Click on the measured peak when the tuning for is vibrating.
+The values of the peak will be displayed, showing the maximum of 439,5 Hz with the according to amplitude.

-After stopping the measurement, when you click two times on the Analysis button, you get to the Analysis folder view, it is like an Explorer.
-On the bottom, you get information about the channels and data header, and with the powerful search fields you easily find the data file you are looking for.
+After stopping the measurement, click on the Analysis button, and go to the Data files tab.
+You will see the Analysis folder view, which is like an Explorer.
+On the bottom, you get information about the channels and data header, and with the powerful search fields, you easily find the data file you are looking for.

-To learn more about strain gages and how to measure strain and stress, visit our Strain measurement course.
+To learn more about strain gages and how to measure strain and stress, visit our Strain measurement tutorial.